 - Eating healthy.
 A diet rich in antioxidants, phytonutrients, certain minerals and healthy fats can help prevent vision disorders including cataracts.
 Select whole and natural foods as opposed to supplements when possible.
 Food is much more effective than pills at delivering nutrients your body can recognize.

 It is important to remember that even taking these precautions may not be enough to fully prevent cataracts.
 This is why it is important that you maintain routine eye exams as you age.
 After the age of 60, it is recommended that you visit an ophthalmologist yearly to allow for prompt detection of age-related vision disorders.
 Seeta Eye Centers has two locations to make that easier.
 Please call 845-454-1025 today to schedule an appointment and learn more.

-With offices in Poughkeepsie and Fishkill, our board-certified ophthalmologists serve the entire Hudson Valley.
+With offices in Poughkeepsie and Yorktown, our board-certified ophthalmologists serve the entire Hudson Valley.
 If you are experiencing vision changes or if you are simply overdue for an exam, we look forward to meeting with you to discuss your needs and helping you achieve optimal vision.